Saints of the Quirky

 Melvin Van Peebles (b.
 1932), renegade director of the original blaxploitation classic Sweet Sweetback’s Baadasssss Song (1971) as well as Story of a Three-Day Pass (1968), Watermelon Man (1970), and Don’t Play Us Cheap (1973).
 Check out the 2005 docu about him titled How to Eat Your Watermelon in White Company (and Enjoy It), or Isaac Julien’s docu Baadasssss Cinema (2002), or the really solid biopic directed by and starring his son Mario Van Peebles Baadasssss!
 (2003), all included in Quirky.

 Mike White (b.
-1970), actor, writer and director known for Chuck and Buck (2000), Enlightened (2011-2013), The Good Girl (2002), and Year of the Dog (2007).
+1970), actor, writer and director responsible for the gems Chuck and Buck (2000), The Good Girl (2002), Year of the Dog (2007), and Beatriz at Dinner (2017), as well as Enlightened (2011-2013) and the hyper-popular series White Lotus (2021-2025).

-Ed Wood a/k/a Edward D. Wood Jr. (1924-1978), director of the most beloved z-grade movies of all time, Glen or Glenda (1953) and Plan 9 from Outer Space (1959), and subject of Tim Burton’s homage Ed Wood (1994) starring Johnny Depp.
+Ed Wood a/k/a Edward D. Wood Jr. (1924-1978), director of the most beloved z-grade movies of all time, Glen or Glenda (1953) (see Classic Era (A-L)) and Plan 9 from Outer Space (1959), and subject of Tim Burton’s homage Ed Wood (1994) starring Johnny Depp (see Comedy/Drama (A-L)).

 Mary Woronov (b.
 1943), actor and cult icon who’s starred in Andy Warhol’s Chelsea Girls (1966), Lloyd Kaufman’s Sugar Cookies (1973), Roger Corman’s Rock’n’Roll High School (1979, below left), Paul Bartel’s Death Race 2000 (1975, below right) and Eating Raoul (1982), Greg Araki’s The Living End (1992), and more.
 Also check her out in Andy Warhol’s Factory People: Inside the Sixties Silver Factory (2008) and look for a forthcoming docu on her titled Confessions of a Cult Queen.